CoServ

 Date Employer Location Nature Outcome

-Jul 3, 2019 Par Electrical Contractory WILLARD, MISSOURI Electrocutions, electric shocks Hosp.
+Jul 3, 2019 Par Electrical Contractory WILLARD, Missouri Electrocutions, electric shocks Hosp.

 About This OSHA Report

 This is a severe injury report filed with OSHA.
 Employers are required to report all work-related fatalities and severe injuries within 8 to 24 hours.
-Browse more reports by industry or state below.
+Browse more reports by employer, state, or industry below.

 Browse All Injury Reports